BeamIO-Inc/algorithm_toolkit/README.md

 ## Building the [atk-dev-box](/docker/atk-dev-box/Dockerfile) Docker image

-* To build this Docker image, it is assumed that you already have the [atk-base](docker/atk-base/Dockerfile) Docker image
+This build requires that you have already built the [atk-base](docker/atk-base/Dockerfile) Docker image in the previous steps.

+With this requirement satisfied, you can proceed with the build:

 ``` shell
 docker build -t atk-dev-box -f ./docker/atk-dev-box/Dockerfile .
 ```

-* This Docker image contains the contents in the atk-base image, as well as [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html)
+This Docker image contains both the contents in the atk-base image, and [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).

 ## Running the atk-dev-box Docker image we just built